yuxng/ObjectNet3D_toolbox/README.md

 4. show_pose_annotations.m displays the overlays of 3D shapes onto images according to our annotations.
 Check the code of this function to understand the annotation format of ObjectNet3D.

 5. show_shapenet_annotations.m displays the retrieved 3D shapes from ShapeNetCore for objects in 42 categories.

+6. VOCevaldetview_validation.m is the evaluation code for detection and pose estimation on the validation set.